FIRSTChesapeake/wordpress-local/README.md

 # Overview

 This is a basic docker compose script to startup and run a local wordpress instance for experimentation and local development if needed.
+It is not intended for production and is just a utility script.

 ## Running